\n \n \n \n \n

 We run a quick audit at the start of any rebrand engagement.
 If the existing guidelines show any of the following, we know the document is dead on arrival:

-• It's a PDF, not a web page or a Figma library.
+• It is a PDF, not a web page or a Figma library.
 PDFs go stale in weeks.
+Nobody updates them.
+Nobody bookmarks them.
+They live in a shared drive folder called "Brand Assets 2021 FINAL v3" and they are opened approximately never.

 What a 2026 guideline actually looks like

 The guidelines that survive our handover are short, web-native, and organised around tasks instead of elements.
-The canonical structure we use is four tiers.
+The canonical structure we use now has four tiers.

 Tier 1.
 The idea (one page)

-Why the brand exists, who it's for, what makes it different, and what it refuses to do.
-If a contractor can read this page and then write a decent Instagram caption, the page has done its job.
+Why the brand exists, who it is for, what makes it different, and what it refuses to do.
+If a contractor can read this page and then write a decent Instagram caption without any further briefing, the page has done its job.
+This is the hardest page to write and the most valuable.
+Most studios skip it entirely and go straight to colours.

 Logo, colour, type, grid, motion, imagery, copy voice.
-Each element with a three-sentence rationale and one hard rule.
+Each element gets a three-sentence rationale and one hard rule.
 No soft maybes.
-Either something is in the system or it isn't.
+Either something is in the system or it is not.
+If you catch yourself writing "generally speaking" or "in most cases," delete the sentence and write the rule instead.

-This is the biggest shift.
-Applications - a social post, a pitch deck, a packaging mock, a banner ad - should live as editable templates, not screenshots.
-Figma Community files, Canva brand kits, or a private Notion.
+This is the biggest shift from how guidelines have traditionally been delivered.
+Applications — a social post, a pitch deck, a packaging mock, a banner ad, an email footer — should live as editable templates, not as screenshots in a PDF.
+Figma Community files, Canva brand kits, a private Notion template gallery.
 They get updated with every campaign and never fall out of date.

 Studio rule

 We ship guidelines in two formats: a short web page for reading, and a Figma library for doing.
-No PDFs.
-If a CEO asks for a PDF, we make one, once, and watermark it "for print reference only - see link for canonical version."
+No PDFs unless the client specifically requests one for print reference.
+If a CEO asks for a PDF, we make one, once, and mark it "for print reference only — see link for canonical version."
+The web version is always the source of truth.

-The final tier is the one most studios skip.
-It's a rolling log of decisions - why we changed the secondary colour in Q2, why the tagline now has a comma in it, what we learned about the packaging grid at scale.
-It's a brand's version control.
-The team who inherits the system three years from now will thank you for it.
+The final tier is the one most studios skip because it requires ongoing maintenance.
+It is a rolling log of decisions: why we changed the secondary colour in Q2, why the tagline now has a comma in it, what we learned about the packaging grid when it went to ten SKUs, why the illustration style got retired after eighteen months.
+It is a brand's version control.
+The team who inherits the system three years from now will have context for every decision instead of having to reverse-engineer it from the artifacts.

 The test that matters

 There is one test for whether a set of guidelines is working.
-Pick a mid-level marketer on the team.
-Ask them to do one small task - a social tile, a new badge, a slide layout - without asking the brand team for help.
-If the guidelines got them 80% of the way there, they work.
-If they couldn't, they don't.
+Pick a mid-level person on the team — not the brand manager, not a designer.
+Ask them to complete one small brand task: make a social tile, create a new badge, lay out a slide.
+Give them the guidelines and tell them not to ask anyone for help.
+Time them.
+Look at the output.

-That's it.
-Every other metric is a vanity metric.
-A guideline book is either a tool that other people use, or it's a coffee table book.
+That is it.
+Every other metric — how beautiful the document looks, how many pages it has, how well it was presented — is a vanity metric.
+A brand guideline is either a tool that other people use independently, or it is a coffee table book.

-If you'd like us to audit yours, drop us a note.
-We do guideline audits as a two-week sprint - flat fee, written recommendations, you keep the document.
+If you would like us to audit yours, drop us a note.
+We do guideline audits as a focused two-week sprint — flat fee, written recommendations, concrete action items, and you keep the document.
+Most clients come out of it with a list of ten fixes, half of which take an afternoon to implement.

 Keep reading.